actionhero/www.actionherojs.com/tutorials/typescript.md

 <img style="width:90%" src='/static/images/tutorials/ts-cache.png' />

-<h4>Autotmatic Documentaion directly from the code</h4>
+<h4>Automatic Documentation directly from the code</h4>

 Visit [docs.actionherojs.com](https://docs.actionherojs.com/) to see this live!
 <img style="width:90%" src='/static/images/tutorials/docs.png' />

 ...and an overall more pleasant developer experience!

 **Note**: You do not have to use Typescript to use Actionhero!
-Other than some layout chagnes to your project, you can continue to use Actionhero with regular javascript node.js projects.
-We will always ship compiled javavascript files to NPM so that actionhero will still work with the most recent versions of Node.js.
-That said, the generartors will favor Typescript projects moving forward, creating Typescript files
+Other than some layout changes to your project, you can continue to use Actionhero with regular javascript node.js projects.
+We will always ship compiled javascript files to NPM so that actionhero will still work with the most recent versions of Node.js.
+That said, the generators will favor Typescript projects moving forward, creating Typescript files

 For now, the `latest` Actionhero tag on NPM is still v20, the last javascript version of Actionhero.
 You can start using the Typescript version of Actionhero today by opting into the `next` tag: